-The former Lockbourne Air Force Base (AFB) is a formerly used defense site (FUDS) located in Columbus, Franklin and Pickaway Counties, Ohio.
+The former Lockbourne Air Force Base is a formerly used defense site located in Columbus, Franklin and Pickaway Counties, Ohio.
 The Louisville District is currently conducting several different environmental investigations across the property.
 A few of the projects are contained in the sidebar, with all of their project specific information.

 The former Lockbourne AFB has been known by several names since it began as the Northwest Training Center of the Army Air Corps.
 In 1942, it was renamed for the nearby town of Lockbourne, Ohio, and became the Lockbourne Army Air Base.
 It was renamed Lockbourne Air Force Base in 1948 and was re-designated as the Rickenbacker Air Force Base in 1974.

 The property was primarily used as a training base for B-17 and glider crews from 1942 to 1949.
 In 1951, the base became a Strategic Air Command Base and in 1965, a Tactical Air Command Base.